giojacuzzi/few-shot-transfer-learning-bioacoustics/README.md

 - Install dependencies to a [virtual python environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) (.venv) that is used exclusively for this project.
 Create the environment manually, or via VS Code.

 ### Prerequisites
+- Windows 7+ or MacOS 10.12+ operating system (64-bit).
+Note that the version of TensorFlow currently used alongside BirdNET is not natively compatible with Apple Silicon.
 - [Python](https://www.python.org/downloads/) 3.9+ 64-bit (3.10 recommended, ensure "Add path to environment variables" is checked during install)

 ### Package dependencies